lewiechiu/IdeaArchive/google-interview-experience.md

+# Google Interview Preparation Guide

+This post I'll talk about

+* How I prepared for the interview before getting an offer at Google.
+* How I would approach each coding interviews.

 ## Summary

-- Talked about how the interview process at Google is like
+- How to prepare for a coding interview?
 - For software engineers to succeed in Google interviews, one should focus on being flexible and peculiar about details.

 ## Context and Background